Inverness Airport (Florida): History

 The airport was originally established with a grass runway in the 1920s.
-The Goodyear Blimp used the airport in late 1929 while flying from Valdosta, GA to Key West.
+The Goodyear Blimp used the airport in late 1929 while flying from Valdosta, Georgia to Key West.

 The airport was recognized by the Federal Government in 1930.

+Since 2023, a business park adjacent to the airport has been under construction with room for additional hangars and taxiways as well as businesses accessible by road.
+As of October 2025, bidding for business development is open.
+Permits cleared in January 2026, and Phase 2 construction was under contract at the time with final environmental checks pending before building begins.

+As of September 2025, a lawsuit regarding the cancellation of the local Fixed-Base Operator's lease contract is pending litigation.

+A new hangar is under development at the airport.

 Facilities and aircraft

 Inverness Airport covers an area of 347 acres (140 ha) at an elevation of 65 feet (20 m) above mean sea level.
 It has one runway designated 1/19 with an asphalt surface measuring 5,000 by 75 feet (1,524 x 23 m).

 The airport has a fixed-base operator that sells fuel.
 The airport offers services such as hangars and courtesy transportation.
 Amenities such as internet, conference rooms, vending machines, a crew lounge, snooze rooms, and more are available.

-Since 2023, a business park adjacent to the airport has been under construction with room for additional hangars and taxiways as well as businesses accessible by road.

 For the 12-month period ending September 19, 2018, the airport had 73,000 general aviation aircraft operations, an average of 200 per day.
 At that time there were 23 aircraft based at this airport: 20 single-engine airplanes, 2 helicopters, and 1 glider.